Axiomatic Characterization of PageRank: Discussion

 \subsubsection{Axiomatizing the ranking}

-\citet{Altman:Tennenholtz:2005} proposed an axiomatization of the ranking of nodes that result from Katz prestige.
-In result, axioms are of the different nature, as they concern the relation between centralities of different nodes, but not the specific values.
+\citet{Altman:Tennenholtz:2005} proposed an axiomatization of the ranking of nodes that result from Seeley index.
+As a result, axioms are of the different nature, as they concern the relation between centralities of different nodes, but not the specific values.
 The authors proposed five such axioms:

 \begin{description} \item[Isomorphism:] \emph{In two isomorphic graphs the ranking is the same with respect to the isomorphism.}

 This axiom, proposed in the seminal work by \citet{Sabidussi:1966}, is satisfied by all reasonable centrality measures, including all measures introduced in this paper.